Skillset

 Developed by a team of four, the Guide is a handy Android mobile application that navigates you around a train of user-specified destinations based on Google Maps technology.
 The app’s entertaining nature gives you the fun of recording and timing your trip, or thrills you by telling if you are getting “happier” or “sadder” according to remaining distance. - source code

-Despite its very primitive look, Facebooklet is a functional social networking site that supports all basic social networking functionalities:
+Despite its very primitive look, Facebooklet is a functional social networking site that supports all basic social networking functionalities: * account management * profile viewing and finding * friend list management * status changing and wall posting * wall conversation * online duo-user game

 - source code